top of page

 What To Wear

 First and foremost - wear something you feel comfortable and yourself in.
 If you love jeans, wear jeans.
 If you love dresses, wear dresses.
 Be as casual or formal as feels right to you.
 How you feel will come across in your photos, for better or worse.
 Same thing goes if you are dressing kids.
 I recommend choosing clothes that coordinate with each other, rather than ones that exactly match.
 This would mean clothes with similar colors or values, that all have a similar aesthetic vibe.
 Patterns, textures, and layers are great ways to add additional interest and movement to your photos.
 Natural and muted colors will complement the natural scenery better than overly bright colors or black.
 Ultimately these photos are for you and should reflect you.
+Read over my blog posts to get started.

 And call out to all the moms - choose your outfit first!
 I know many of us tend to worry about ourselves last, so please take this opportunity to find something that makes you feel amazing and then coordinate everyone else.